GoldenbergLab/lab-helper-codes/sentiment_analysis_sentistrength/README.md

 This sentiment analysis code is designed to conduct sentiment analysis to a series of texts in a txt file.
 The input file is currently allText.txt.
 It has a new text in each line.

-To run the code use the **Jupyter notebook** file ClassifyCommentSentiment.ipynb In the same folder you should also have:
+To run the code use the **Jupyter notebook** file ClassifyCommentSentiment.ipynb.

+In the same folder you should also have:

 1. **SentiStrength.jar** which is the java.